antonismandilas/EthMinerMonitorWindows/README.md

 There is also an implementation for invoking JsonRPC endpoint and read the current statistics of the ethminer.
 In case something is wrong (ex.
 0 h/s), the ethminer is restarted automatically.

+The scripts can be invoked through the windows task scheduler.

 Happy sharing!

 __________________________________________________________________________________________